-The Full Deck Challenge is a creation by Shanouki Design by Shana this is her second round.
-I found it on you tube while watching craft vids.
+The Full Deck Challenge is a creation by Shanouki Design by Shana this is the second pack challenge but with prompts..
+I discovered it on You Tube while watching craft vids.
 It’s great idea and gives you a boundary of something small to fit your work into which isn’t always easy.
-I like the prompts as it takes me out of my comfort zone and makes me do something different.
-Often, I find it takes two or three goes to get one I think is right.
-Once I find then it flows.
-The base for most of my cards is a book page as it takes the ink/paint really easily and makes a good starting point for each set of prompts.
+Having prompts take me out of my comfort zone and makes me do something different.
+Often, finding it takes two or three goes to get one The base for most of my cards is a book page as it takes the ink/paint really easily and makes a good starting point for each set of prompts.
 This can be done a head of time to allow for drying.
+There’s also enjoyment on seeing the diversity of others creativity.

 Challenge No. 16

-I was bit of a loss with this one.
-Orange isn’t my favourite colour.
-I’d just added the pumpkins to the other tag.There are several variations to this one but this one the final orange choice.
-When I was in B&M I bought a box of Halloween bits and bobs in a coffin shaped box.
+Orange isn’t my favourite colour and it created a barrier in my mind.
+Recently adding the pumpkins to the other tag there was a couple over..There are several variations to this one but this one the final orange choice.
+I called in Dunelm I bought a box of Halloween bits and bobs in a coffin shaped box.
 The background was yellow and orange ink with black splatter plaint.
 The rest of the card was layers of vellum, stamped with webs or vintage script.
-The spiders have been coloured with markers.
-The spiders need something to hold on to. created a simple web with cotton, Added thecae to compliment the web and add additional vintage.
+Orange spiders have been coloured with markers.
+The spiders need something to hold on to.
+Constructed a simple web with cotton, the lace was a final touch, to compliment the web and add additional vintage.

 Challenge No. 15